paddytobias/15census_timor_dataclean/README.md

 ## Processing the data yourself

-After you’ve downloaded the Git repository run the following scripts:
+After you’ve downloaded the Git repository run the following scripts from commandline:

-Data Cleaning:
+### Data Cleaning:
 1. Extract all 800 worksheets from the 46 census workbooks

 `Rscript Scripts/Scripts_DataCleaning/1.ConvertingXLStoCSV.R`